LenShustek/ArloCamera/readme.txt

 of menus on their web interface (which is a pain).
 I wanted a way to turn on motion sensing by just pushing a button when I leave the house.

-So I took a Raspberry Pi computer, added a switch and light, and programmed it to enable or disable the Arlo camera motion sensing.
+So I took a Raspberry Pi computer, added a switch and lights, and programmed it to enable or disable the Arlo camera motion sensing.
 You push the switch either up or down, and it logs into the Arlo website and does the right mouse movements and clicks for you.